 Duck Chase

 Imagine our yellow dot is a duck swimming in a pond, and the red dot is a hungry fox.
 The fox circles around the pond to search for an opportunity to catch the duck.
-Duck is safe in the pond, but it needs to reach the shore to escape.
+The duck is safe in the pond, but it needs to reach the shore to escape.

 Game Rules

-- Click anywhere on the canvas to move the duck to pointed location.
+- Click anywhere on the canvas to move the duck to the pointed location.

 - The fox (red) will chase the duck, such that it minimizes its distance to the duck.